 The training will combine the study of scriptures with the pursuit of a yogic lifestyle through the practice of asana, pranayama, meditation and mantra chanting.

-The lectures will be given online, except for the three residential retreats, which will take place at the Sivananda Yoga Ashram in Loiret, France.
+The lectures will be given online, except for the three retreats, which will take place online or at the Sivananda Yoga Ashram in Loiret, France.
 The teachings will be given by European Acharyas and Swamis.

 Senior Swamis and experienced teachers from the Sivananda Yoga Vedanta Centres will teach at the residential retreats and accompany you in personal mentoring.

 Curriculum of the training course

 These sessions will be given by the European Acharyas.
 Recordings of these lectures will be available to all participants